The programme of the University:Future Festival 2023 consisted of eight thematic tracks:

 The digitization of studies and teaching requires strategic discussion.
 How can this be done effectively?
 What examples of successful change processes are there?
 How are working modes improved?
 What can and must change in administration in general, and which digital options can help?
 How can alliances support change processes?

 Digitality is a reality in business and society.
 Universities must find a constructive way of dealing with this.
 To do so, they need individual strategies, effective structures and targeted organizational development.
 Change processes must be lived, and the establishment and expansion of support and consulting facilities must be made possible.
-In the Strategies & Management track, we discuss change processes in management and administration at both the conceptual and practical levels.
+In the Strategies & Management track, we discussed change processes in management and administration at both the conceptual and practical levels.

 Track: Exams & Legal